The World Health Organization has warned that antibiotic resistance is one of the greatest threats to human health today.

 Q: How do I know when antibiotics are not needed?

 Dr Leong: Antibiotics are used only for bacterial infections – not for viruses like the common cold.
-Symptoms of virus can sometimes mimic bacteria.
-As a general note, a viral infection tends to last longer than bacterial infection.
-It may take some time to diagnose a bacterial infection through examination and at times, investigations such as laboratory specimen swab and analysis.
+Symptoms of the virus can sometimes mimic bacteria.
+As a general note, a viral infection tends to last longer than a bacterial infection.
+It may take some time to diagnose a bacterial infection through examination and, at times, investigations such as laboratory specimen swabs and analysis.
 The best option is to consult your GP before deciding on what course of medication to take.

-Q: I have a constant cough that is not going away, ‘stuffy blocked/runny’ nose , pain on chest for days and I feel awful/unwell- I felt better taking antibiotics for these symptoms in the past.
+Q: I have a constant cough that is not going away, a ‘stuffy blocked/runny’ nose, pain in the chest for days, and I feel awful/unwell- I felt better taking antibiotics for these symptoms in the past.
 Shouldn’t I just take the same antibiotics?

-Dr Leong: No, these symptoms are likely of viral infections and it can take up to three weeks on average for them to go away.
-These symptoms occur because your body is fighting the viruses and hence you feel unwell.
+Dr Leong: No, these symptoms are likely of a viral infection, and it can take up to three weeks on average for them to go away.
+These symptoms occur because your body is fighting the viruses, making you feel unwell.
 Your immune system is powerful enough to fight against most viral infections.
-The key message is not to take antibiotics in the first instance and have your doctor reviewing your symptoms over time.
+The key message is not to take antibiotics in the first instance and have your doctor review your symptoms over time.

 CLICK HERE for more information about Dr Sir-Kit Leong or call (07) 3268 1937.